CBonnell/lamps-keyusage-crl-validation-clarification/draft-ietf-lamps-keyusage-crl-validation.md

 --- abstract

 RFC 5280 defines the profile of X.509 certificates and certificate revocation lists (CRLs) for use in the Internet.
-This profile requires that certificates which certify keys for signing CRLs contain the key usage extension with the `cRLSign` bit asserted.
-Additionally, RFC 5280 defines steps for the validation of CRLs.
-While there is a requirement for CRL validators to verify that the `cRLSign` bit is asserted in the `keyUsage` extension of the CRL issuer's certificate, this document clarifies the requirement for relying parties to also verify the presence of the `keyUsage` extension in the CRL issuer's certificate.
+Section 4.2.1.3 of RFC 5280 requires CRL issuer certificates to contain the `keyUsage` extension with the `cRLSign` bit asserted.
+However, the CRL validation algorithm specified in Section 6.3 of RFC 5280 does not explicitly include a corresponding check for the presence of the `keyUsage` certificate extension.
+This document updates RFC 5280 to require that check.
-This check remediates a potential security issue that arises when relying parties accept a CRL which is signed by a certificate with no `keyUsage` extension, and therefore does not explicitly have the `cRLSign` bit asserted.

 --- middle